The Graham Cracker Pie Crust Recipe that never lets me down. It’s sweet, buttery, and sturdy with the perfect crumbs-to-butter ratio.

 • In a blender or food processor, process the graham crackers until they are all fine crumbs (re-blend any large chunks).
 Measure to get a level 1 and 3/4 cups of graham cracker crumbs (see note 2) and add to a large bowl.

-• Using your fingers, press the crumbs into the bottom of the pan and up the sides.
-Use the bottom of a flat 1-cup measuring cup to thoroughly compress the graham cracker crumbs into a firm crust.
+• Using your fingers, press the crumbs firmly up the sides of the pan.
+Use the remaining crumbs to cover the bottom, pressing down firmly.
+Then use the flat bottom of a 1-cup measuring cup to compress the crumbs into a firm crust.

 • Bake or Chill: Bake in the preheated oven for 8 minutes and set aside to cool or chill the crust.
 (If baking, allow the crust to fully cool before adding the filling.)
 To chill: Cover formed crust tightly and freeze for 10 minutes or refrigerate for 20 minutes before filling to allow time for the crust to firm up and butter to re-solidify.